ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We will use Nim's [threadpool]{.mod} for the actual parallel processing, as [spawn] offers an easy way to return results to the main thread.
-Using the [threads]{.mod} module should also work, but then we would need [channels] to return results.
+We will use Nim's [threadpool] for the actual parallel processing, as [spawn] offers an easy way to return results to the main thread.
+Using the [threads] module should also work, but then we would need [channels] to return results.